mrclrchtr/gradle-kotlin-spring/README.md

 # Gradle, Kotlin, Spring Skeleton ![main](https://github.com/mrclrchtr/gradle-kotlin-spring/workflows/CI/badge.svg)

-This is a multi-project / multi-module skeleton with the following details:
+Do you already know how to set up a Gradle multi-project / multi-module with Kotlin DSL and Spring Dependency Management?

+I have set up an example here, in which I have abstracted the most important logical components and packed them into individual buildSrc modules.
+This makes the build very modular and also very clear.
+What do you think?

+It has the following details:

 - Gradle 7.0 with buildSrc and Kotlin DSL
 - Kotlin 1.4.31